Horticulture only has 1,817 graduates each year, which is lower than average. Graduates typically earn about $33,908 per

 University of Georgia is a great decision for students pursuing a Horticulture degree.
 Graduates from the Horticulture major at University of Georgia get 2.8% more than the standard college graduate in this field.
 University of Georgia is one of the largest schools in Georgia.

 Any student who is interested in Horticulture needs to look into New Mexico State University - Main Campus.
 Graduates of the horticulture program state that they receive average early career wages of horticulture and mid-career wages of $57,252.
 The locale of Las Cruces, New Mexico, is decent for young people who opt for a less busy, suburban region.

-74.0% of freshman students come back for their 2nd year.
-You are likely to obtain a lot for your educational investment with New Mexico State University - Main Campus, because its net price of $11,955 is an excellent value.
+You are likely to obtain a lot for your educational investment with New Mexico State University - Main Campus, because its net price of $13,449 is an excellent value.
 Due to the diverse student body at New Mexico State University - Main Campus is a great value, attaining a position of #3 in New Mexico.
 Go on a virtual tour to explore more about New Mexico State University - Main Campus doing the best?
 Take a look at all the college rankings.

 It is hard to beat Clemson University if you want to pursue Horticulture as a major.
 Students who graduate from the Horticulture program make around $34,818 in the first five years of working and $54,831 after their first five years of working.
 Based in Clemson, South Carolina, Clemson provides a dependable, suburban atmosphere for scholars.